 When Breath Organizes Experience

-A Developmental Map of Fascia and Relational Life in Somatic Psychotherapy
+A Developmental Map of Breath, Fascia and Relational Life in Somatic Psychotherapy

-This essay offers a foundational orientation to the Core Strokes® framework.
-It introduces breath as a developmental organizer of experience and situates Core Strokes® within contemporary somatic psychotherapy.
+This essay introduces a foundational orientation to the Core Strokes® framework.
+It explores how breath functions as a developmental organizer of experience across fascia, nervous system regulation, and relational life.

 Readers interested in how this orientation is applied to trauma, intensity, and embodied regulation can explore the related essays linked below.